 The journals in the Arts in Society Collection are indexed by:

-Common Ground’s approach to peer review is open and inclusive, at the same time as it is based on the most rigorous and merit-based ‘blind’ peer review processes.
-Our referee processes are criterion-referenced and referees selected on the basis of subject matter and disciplinary expertise.
+Common Ground’s approach to peer review is open and inclusive, at the same time as it is based on the most rigorous and merit-based anonymous peer review processes.
+Our peer review processes are criterion-referenced and peer reviewers are selected on the basis of subject matter and disciplinary expertise.
 Ranking is based on clearly articulated criteria.
-The result is a refereeing process that is scrupulously fair in its assessments at the same time as offering a carefully structured and constructive contribution to the shape of the published paper.
+The result is a peer review process that is scrupulously fair in its assessments at the same time as offering a carefully structured and constructive contribution to the shape of the published paper.

 The result is a publishing process which is without prejudice to institutional affiliation, stage in career, national origins or disciplinary perspective.
 If the paper is excellent, and has been systematically and independently assessed as such, it will be published.
 This is why Common Ground journals have so much exciting new material, much of it originating from well known research institutions but also a considerable amount of brilliantly insightful and innovative material from academics in lesser known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces and researchers in liberal arts colleges and teaching universities.
 In recognition of the highest levels of excellence, every year an international prize is awarded for the top-ranked paper in each journal.

-Common Ground journals are highly accessible on the web.
-They are not hidden behind subscription walls.
-Every article has its own page; and every author has their own self-maintainable website, which includes any articles and books they have published with Common Ground, a blog, and places to paste their bionote, photo and CV.
+However, Common Ground's non-open access content remains highly accessible.
 We have modest subscription charges for libraries and a small per-article charge for electronic access by non-subscribers.
+Every journal article has its own page; and every author has their own self-maintainable website, which includes any articles and books they have published with Common Ground, a blog, and places to paste their bionote, photo, and CV.
 Conference participants are granted free electronic access to the corresponding journal for a year.
-Our journals are also available in print editions.
+All our journals are available in both print and electronic formats.

-The journals in the Arts in Society family are great resources for researchers, students, and academics.
-If you would like to recommend the Arts in Society family of journals to your institution’s library, you can download a recommendation form.
+The journals in the Arts in Society Collection are great resources for researchers, students, and academics.
+If you would like to recommend the Arts in Society Collection of journals to your institution’s library, you can download a recommendation form.